 - Stay put and lay low.
 If you have the skills and knowledge, set up a wilderness camp and use your ingenuity and Boy Scout skills to live off the land.
 You’ll end up dying a pretty quick death, most likely, but this is an option.

 - Stay put and try to become an indispensable part of another household or group.
 If you have a bank of life-saving skills, such as knowing how to grow and preserve food, medical training, or can help guard your new group of fellow survivors.
 When the infrastructure begins to be rebuilt, you can then begin heading home.

 - Stay put and start a new life.
 This option isn’t necessarily pessimistic.
 Given the circumstances, you may have no other choice.

 - Do a little bit of both.
 Combine stints on the road, always heading homeward, with time spent staying with a community or with a family.
 They might be grateful for the additional help with physical labor and whatever practical skills you possess may help get them through a difficult time until you’re able to travel again.

-A number of my readers mentioned seeing Ted Koppel on various news shows discussing his book and the very likely event of a significant cyberterror attack on the power grid.
-My guess is that this weekend there are thousands of new “preppers” who suddenly realize their comfortable lives are built on a very shaky foundation and that the very government they pay taxes to, has no plan to save them if the worst happens.
+Whether the new awareness of a very likely event of a significant cyberterror attack on the power grid is because of a book or a weather balloon, these are potential realities we should all be considering.
+Sadly, our comfortable lives are built on a very shaky foundation, and the very government we pay taxes to has no plan to save them if the worst happens.